deepak-dhakad/InstaConnect/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-Node.js and npm installed on your machine./n
+Node.js and npm installed on your machine.
 MongoDB installed and running locally or on a server.
 Rapid API Key for accessing the required API endpoints.
 ## Installation
 To install the project, follow these steps: